Yamrach

-Yamrach is a village in Qaimoh block in Kulgam district of Jammu and Kashmir.It is located at 13 km from Kulgam.
+Yamrach is a village in Kulgam district of Jammu and Kashmir.
+It is located at 13 km from Kulgam.

 Demographics

 According to the 2011 census, it has a population of 2000 of which 1100 are male and 900 are female.
 The whole population practices Islam.
 Kashmiri, Urdu, English, Arabic and Hindi are spoken there.

 Geography

 This village is bordered by Katapora to the east, Hangulbuch to the northeast, Hatipora and Tungdonu to the north, Hanger to the west, Dasen to the south and Khanpora to the southeast.
 The road through Yamrach connects Yaripora with Hanger.